 A much more accurate and comprehensive method of margining is to implement a closed-loop system.
-The voltage on the rail to be margined can be read back so that the rail can be accurately margined to the target voltage.
-The ADM1069 incorporates all the circuits required to do this, with the 12-bit successive approximation ADC used to read back the level of the supervised voltages, and the six voltage output DACs, implemented as described in the Open-Loop Margining section, used to adjust supply levels.
-These circuits can be used along with some other intelligence such as a microcontroller to implement a closed-loop margining system that allows any dc/dc or LDO supply to be set to any voltage, accurate to within ±0.5% of the target.
+With this technique, the voltage of a rail is read back so that it can be accurately margined to the target voltage.
+The ADM1063 incorporates all the circuits required to do this, with the 12-bit successive approximation ADC used to read back the level of the supervised voltages, and the six voltage output DACs, implemented as described in the Open-Loop Margining section, used to adjust supply levels.
+These circuits can be used along with other intelligence such as a microcontroller to implement a closed-loop margining system that allows any dc-to-dc or LDO supply to be set to any voltage, accurary to within $\pm 0.5\%$ of the target.

-Figure 32.
-Closed-Loop Margining System Using the ADM1069
+Figure 33.
+Closed-Loop Margining System Using the ADM1063